-Action 1.3.2: Investigate financial investment opportunities to support K'ómoks First Nation and other Indigenous organizations to bolster their capacity for meaningful engagement in City Arts and Culture initiatives such as the Strategic Cultural Plan.
+Action 1.3.2: Investigate financial investment opportunities to support K'ómoks First Nation, Métis, Inuit, and Urban Indigenous peoples to bolster their capacity for meaningful engagement in City Arts and Culture initiatives such as the Strategic Cultural Plan.
 Further this through the development of the City's Reconciliation Framework and potential Arts and Culture Grant Program.